MarneeDear/BDD-starter-kit/README.md

 3. Install [virtualenv](http://python-guide-pt-br.readthedocs.io/en/latest/dev/virtualenvs/)

     a. ```pip install virtualenv```
+4. Clone this repo
-4. Create a virtual environment.
+5. Create a virtual environment.
 Follow the link above if you don't know how to do that.
 I like to put my virtual environment folders in the same folder as my project.
-5. Clone this repo
+So you might like to go into the folder where you clone this repo and do it there.
 6. Activate your virtualenv
 8. pip install all of the requirements (this will install them in your activated virtual environment only)